2022 Toyota Corolla Cross Review, Ratings, Specs, Prices, and Photos

 What kind of car is the 2022 Toyota Corolla Cross?
 What does it compare to?

 The Corolla Cross is the newest, smallest Toyota crossover to sport available all-wheel drive.
-Larger than the front-wheel-drive Toyota C-HR and taller than the Corolla sedan that lends its name to the effort, the 2022 Corolla Cross also borrows its looks from another Toyota—the RAV4.
+Larger than the front-wheel-drive Toyota C-HR and taller than the Corolla sedan that lends its name to the effort, the 2022 Corolla Cross also borrows its looks from another Toyota—the bigger and bolder RAV4.
+Compare the Corolla Cross with the Honda HR-V, Subaru Crosstrek, and Hyundai Kona.

 Is the 2022 Toyota Corolla Cross a good car?